US issues sanctions, visa bans to mark Human Rights Day

 Also on the list are a Russian university, the European Institute Justo and its provost, Dmitriy Yurevich Soin, for sponsoring hundreds of work visas for construction workers from North Korea as part of a coercive and abusive overseas labor program that helps the repressive North Korean government get badly needed hard currency.

 Actions against four officials in Myanmar and several entities are the latest in a series of U.S. sanctions since the military overthrew the democratically elected government on Feb.
-1, followed by a violent crackdown on opposition in the months since.
+1 and a violent crackdown on opposition.
+Security forces have killed more than 1,300 unarmed people, including more than 75 children, since the military takeover, according to the U.N.

 The situation in Myanmar is among the issues Blinken is expected to address next week when he meets with officials in Indonesia, Malaysia and Thailand.